 Examination and discussion of general clinical medicine as well as issues related to sports nutrition, and behavioral health.
 Survey of injury and illness risk factors associated with sports participation by the preadolescent/adolescent, geriatric, disabled, male, and female athlete.
-Corequisite: AT 6650 Pharmacological Considerations in Athletic Training.

 AT 6661 Clinical Experience I (2)